 A codec encodes and decodes a digital data stream or data signal.
 If is usually a device or a piece of computer software.
 The codec will encode the data stream ready for transmission.
 The decoder element reverses the encoding for playback.

 In regard to hosted phone systems, latency is the time taken for the digital data packet to reach its destination.
 Higher delay times will cause issues for VoIP, as voice delay can be noticed with a latency that is higher than 150 milliseconds.
 Even higher than that and conversations and video calls will become untenable.

 Short for 'Digital Subscriber Line'.
 DSL refers to traditional telephone systems that allow broadband data to be sent over existing copper telephone lines.
 Without disrupting analog telephone services on the telephone lines.

 Soft phones describe devices that are being used as a phone.
-Any device connected to the internet, such as a computer or tablet.
-Can be setup to make and receive voice and video calls (if there is a camera), utilising VoIP software.
+Any device connected to the internet, such as a computer or tablet will be able to make and receive voice and video calls (if there is a camera), utilising VoIP software.

 Customer Premises Equipment (CPE) is the telephone equipment located at your office.
 Will include telephone handsets and DSL Routers as examples.

 Auto-attendant is the use of a voice menu system.
 A caller will be offered a selection of options to choose from that then transfers them through to an extension.
-Can be used with or to replace a receptionist or telephone operator.
+Many businesses use this facility to replace receptionist roles.